pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Chapter 14
 **ChartType**: bar
-**TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image displays the text 'CHAPTER 14' in a large, bold font.
-The word 'CHAPTER' is vertically aligned to the left of the number '14', which is prominently displayed in a larger size.
-The text is in a sans-serif font, with 'CHAPTER' in black and '14' in a light gray color.
+**TopicKeywords**: Education and academics **DetailedDescription**: The image displays the text 'CHAPTER 14' in a large, bold font.
+The word 'CHAPTER' is vertically aligned to the left of the number '14', which is horizontally aligned.
+The text is presented in a grayscale color scheme, with 'CHAPTER' in black and '14' in a lighter shade of gray.
-**Summary**: The image is a stylized representation of the text 'CHAPTER 14', likely indicating a section or part of a book or document.
+**Summary**: The image prominently features the text 'CHAPTER 14', indicating a section or division within a larger document or book.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: